General Covariance-Based Conditions for Central Limit Theorems with Dependent Triangular Arrays: Applications

-Note that in this example, not only do the assumptions fail if $k_n$ is bounded, but also the conclusion of the theorem fails to hold as well; so the conditions are tight in that sense.
+In this example, not only do the assumptions fail if $k_n$ is bounded, but also the conclusion of the theorem fails to hold as well; so the conditions are tight in that sense.